• Home

 Any tips for those starting out on creating travel content?

-The biggest mistake people make about creating content is thinking they need the ‘best’ and most ‘expensive’ gear.
-The reality is that it’s less about what professional gear you can use and more about the value you can offer and what content you create to attract new audiences to your page.
-Professional gear is still great at elevating your content but I think when you’re just starting out creating valuable content is what will make you grow.
+One of the biggest misconceptions about creating content is thinking you need the “best” or most expensive gear.
+The truth is, it’s less about having professional equipment and more about the value you bring and the type of content you create to engage and grow your audience.
+High-end gear can certainly elevate your work, but when you’re starting out, focusing on creating meaningful and valuable content is what really helps you grow.

 What is the best lens for travel photography?

-As a travel content creator and influencer, it’s vital that you have the right camera gear to take video and photo content on the go.
-Based on researching what other creators in my niche have started out with on your content creation journey and testing out the gear myself.
-These are my top equipment recommendations for travel content creators or influencers starting out.
-These personal recommendations are also based on my preferences for travel.
-My preferred camera gear is lightweight and easy to travel with but also captures high-quality content.
+As a travel content creator and influencer, having the right camera gear is essential for capturing both photos and videos on the go.
+After researching what other creators in my niche started with and testing the gear myself, I’ve put together my top equipment recommendations for travel content creators and influencers who are just starting out.
+These suggestions reflect my personal preferences for travel: gear that’s lightweight, easy to carry, and still capable of producing high-quality content.

 Travel Photography Gear Guide (Summary):